The International Capital Markets Review: Brazil

 ii Relevant tax law

-On 6 May 2016, the tax authorities issued regulations introducing an ancillary obligation whereby certain entities must indicate the ultimate beneficial owner (UBO) connected to each Brazilian corporate taxpayer number (CNPJ).
+On 6 May 2016, the tax authorities issued regulations8 introducing an ancillary obligation whereby certain entities must indicate the ultimate beneficial owner (UBO) connected to each Brazilian corporate taxpayer number (CNPJ).

 Potential changes in taxation applicable to investment funds